JonathanTrEs/FEND-MemoryGame/README.md

 ## Contributing

-This code was implemented usign the starter code for _all_ Udacity students provided _by Udacity_
+This code was implemented usign the starter code for _all_ Udacity students provided _by Udacity_.

+The starter code can be found in [GitHub | Udacity](https://github.com/udacity/fend-project-memory-game)

 ## How to